 An orcharhino product is simply a named collection of one or more repositories.
 Products are closely associated with subscriptions (see also Subscriptions).

 A repository itself is a remote source for (software) content.
 To be usable in orcharhino a software repository must be of a supported type.
-However, the most general supported repository type is just a file repository (which may contain arbitrary content).
-Supported repository types include: deb, yum, puppet, and file.
+The most general supported repository type is just a file repository (which may contain arbitrary content).
+Other supported repository types include: deb, yum, puppet, and docker.

 There is a difference between a supported repository type and a supported content type.
 Some repository types may contain more than one type of content.
 For example, repositories of type yum may contain content of type errata, as well as content of type RPM package.
 (See also: Supported Content Types).